RLO5/Vitalik-Notes/README.md

 //
 the Intmax approach, which involves putting a few bytes on chain rollup-style together with a Plasma-like operator that passes around information between individual users.

 Plasma lets us completely sidestep the data availability question, greatly reducing transaction fees.
 Plasma can be a significant security upgrade for chains that would otherwise be validiums.
-The fact that ZK-EVMs are finally coming to fruition this year makes it an excellent opportunity to re-explore this design space, and come up with even more effective constructions to simplify the developer experience and protect users' funds.
+The fact that ZK-EVMs are finally coming to fruition this year makes it an excellent opportunity to re-explore this design space, and come up with even more effective constructions to simplify the developer experience and protect users'